 Once authenticated and authorized, administrative users observe very few visual differences.
 On standard views available to anonymous users, there exists only a small set of administrative controls.
 Through this additional restricted pages can be accessed through these controls, they exist only for direct create, update, and delete operations.

 Standard page weight is only increased by about 100 bytes when in administrative mode.
-There is zero impact on page load performance.
+There is near-zero impact on page load performance.
 The restricted pages behave in the same fashion, as they have no additional custom images or scripts.
-Update and delete performance is comperable to read performance, as everything is still managed via Dapper.
-And for reference, read performance is 60 ms, exceptional for the lowest tier of Azure hosting.
+Update and delete performance is comparable to read performance, as everything is still managed via Dapper.
+And for reference, read performance is 60ms, exceptional for the lowest tier of Azure hosting.

-I may occasionally complete additional features or make style tweaks, but overall I am satisifed.
-On to new things.
+I may occasionally complete additional features or make style tweaks, but overall I am satisfied.